necavit/taskback/docs/infrastructure/nginx.md

 [Nginx](http://nginx.org/) is one of the [most popular web servers](https://en.wikipedia.org/wiki/Web_server#Market_share) in the world and is responsible for hosting some of the largest and highest-traffic sites on the internet.
 It is more resource-friendly than Apache in most cases and can be used as a web server or a **reverse proxy**.
 An important concept to be noted about Nginx is that it works on a configuration file basis.
-This means that there is, hopefully, no module coding, but just configuration.

 ### Installation